jalkotea/Football-Fixtures-using-Genetic-Algorithm/README.md

 * Two matches cannot take place on the same day and same location <br/>
 * A team cannot play 2 matches on the same day <br/>

-####  Parallel processing is done in project to initialize initital population.
+####  Parallel processing is done in project to initialize initial population.

 ### How to run the program <br/>